Configuration Validation with Large Language Models: Ciri: A LLM-empowered Configuration Validation Framework

-\para{Voting against Inconsistency.} \llms can produce inconsistent outputs in conversation~\cite{adiwardana:arxiv:20}, explanation~\cite{camburu:arxiv:19}, and knowledge extraction tasks~\cite{elazar:tacl:21}.
-To mitigate inconsistency, \ourframework uses a multi-query strategy---querying the \llm multiple times using the same prompt and aggregating the responses.
-When aggregated with a voting mechanism, these responses converge towards a solution that is both representative of the model's understanding and more consistent than a single query. \ourframework uses a frequency-based voting strategy: the output that recurs most often among the responses is selected as the final output~\cite{wang:arxiv:23}.
+\llms can produce inconsistent outputs in conversation~\cite{adiwardana:arxiv:20}, explanation~\cite{camburu:arxiv:19}, and knowledge extraction~\cite{elazar:tacl:21}.
+To mitigate inconsistency, \ourframework uses a multi-query strategy---querying the \llm multiple times using the same prompt and aggregating responses towards a result that is both representative of the model's understanding and more consistent than a single query. \ourframework uses a frequency-based voting strategy: the output that recurs most often among the responses is selected as the final output~\cite{wang:arxiv:23}.

-Note that the \texttt{reason} field is not considered during voting due to the diverse nature of the response.
-After voting, \fw collects the \texttt{reason} from all responses that are associated with the selected \texttt{errParameter}.
-The \texttt{reason} field is important as it provides users with insights into the misconfiguration, which is different from the traditional ML approaches that only provide a binary answer with a confidence score.
-However, the content of \texttt{reason} may not always be useful due to hallucination. \ourframework clusters \texttt{reasons} based on TF-IDF similarity, and picks a \texttt{reason} from the dominant cluster.
-We found that hallucinated \texttt{reasons} were often avoided this way as they tended to be very different from each other.
+Note that the ``{\it reason}'' field is not considered during voting due to the diverse nature of the response.
+After voting, \fw collects reasons from all responses associated with the selected {\it errParameter}.
+The reason field is important as it provides users with insights into the misconfiguration, which is different from the traditional ML approaches that only provide a binary answer with a confidence score. \ourframework clusters the {reasons} based on TF-IDF similarity~\cite{wikitfidf2024}, and picks a {reason} from the dominant cluster.
+We find that this mechanism is robust to hallucination--- hallucinated {reasons} were often filtered out as they tended to be very different from each other.